Exactpro/cordapp-harness/README.md

 * R3 artifactory login in .secret OR artifacts in mavenLocal
 * ./gradlew deployN - build nodes & local network in build/nodes
 * (in tmux) ./runN2.sh - run all nodes
-* ./runFlow10 - run flow on 4 nodes